PaloAltoNetworks/pan-chainguard/doc/admin-guide.rst

 chainring.py
 ~~~~~~~~~~~~

-``chainring.py`` is used to create documents which describe the
+``chainring.py`` is used to:

-certificate hierarchy in various formats including:
++ Create documents which describe the certificate hierarchy in various
+  formats including:

   + txt - Text
   + rst - reStructuredText
   + html - Hypertext Markup Language
   + json - pretty printed JSON

-It is also used to test for collisions in PAN-OS certificate names,
++ Test for collisions in PAN-OS certificate names, which are derived
-which are derived using the first 26 characters of the certificate
+  using the first 26 characters of the certificate SHA-256
-SHA-256 fingerprint, which is 64 characters.
+  fingerprint, which is 64 characters

++ Lookup CCADB data by certificate SHA-256 fingerprint

 chainring.py Usage
 ..................